 Most poignantly, in an upcoming preview for the E! series Kim and Kourtney Take New York, Kim and Kris argue about where to settle down, with Kim asking how she can maintain her career in Kris's home state of Minnesota.
 Kris's response: "Baby, by the time you have kids and they're in school, nobody will probably care about you."

 This hurtful, disrespectful dig says it all.
 It's something that no successful woman should ever have to settle for.
 Cue the divorce papers.

 Kardashian haters and late night talk show hosts will have a field day poking fun at Kim's lavish wedding and alleged sham marriage that's ending so soon, but the reason behind the split—the struggle for successful Kim to find lasting love—is no laughing matter.
-3 Ways Successful Women Fail In Love
+Strong, Intimidating Women Who Do These 3 Things Turn Men OFF